wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Operations/DatabaseCredentialsWorkflow.md

 file on the build machine

-The webserver downloads and installs the application specific configuration file that the build-machine has kindly prepared for it in the file:
+The application specific configuration file that the build-machine has kindly prepared for is installed by the file:

->     ${HOME}/application/configuration/SetApplicationConfiguration.sh
+>     ${HOME}/application/configuration/InitialiseApplicationConfiguration.sh